jhkolb/raptor/README.md

 ```
 $ raptor submit -i deploy.rpt
 ```
-to submit your configuration to they system and launch your application.
+to submit your configuration to the system and launch your application.
 At this point, you may see a (hopefully descriptive) error message if your configuration file does not pass the validation process.